 Exterminators often use sulfuryl fluoride for termite fumigation.
 Sulfuryl fluoride is a light gas that floats and generally does not run off into soil like other pesticides and damage plant roots.
 It does not run off into wet soil, as water or moisture create an effective barrier against Sulfuryl fluoride.
 While plant roots are generally safe from this chemical, it can burn and kill any foliage it comes into contact with.

 To protect plants during fumigation, it is recommended that you cut back any foliage or branches that grow up near the home’s foundation.
-To be safe, cut back any plants within three feet of the home.
-This will not only protect foliage from nasty chemical burns, it will also prevent plants from being broken or trampled as the termite tent is placed and make things a little easier for the exterminators.
+To be safe, cut back any plants within 3 feet (1 m.) of the home.
+This will not only protect foliage from nasty chemical burns, but it will also prevent plants from being broken or trampled as the termite tent is placed and make things a little easier for the exterminators.

 Also, water the soil around your home very deeply and thoroughly.
 As stated above, this wet soil will provide a protective barrier between the roots and the insecticidal gases.